Reconstruction of degeneracy region and power for parabolic equations and systems: Introduction

 Degenerate parabolic equations have attracted increasing attention due to their significant theoretical implications and wide-ranging practical applications in fields such as climatology (see \cite{Diaz,Ji-Huang,Sellers}), financial mathematics (see \cite{Black-Scholes}), fluid dynamics (see \cite{Oleinik-etal}), and population genetics (see \cite{Ethier}).
 Despite their theoretical and practical importance, the literature concerning inverse problems for degenerate parabolic PDEs is relatively new.
 Examples include the inverse source problem (see \cite{PMC-Mrt-Van-16,PMC-Tort-Yam-10,Deng-etal-15,Hussein-etal-20,Kamynin-18,Li-Li-21,Tort}), the recovery of the first-order coefficient (see \cite{Deng-Yang,Kamynin-20}), or various identification problems of degenerate diffusion coefficients, which also encompass the reconstruction of the power exponent (see \cite{PMC-Dou-Yam-21}).
 These degenerate problems can also be divided into different classes according to the way of degeneration with respect to either spatial variables or to the time variable.
 For instance, works addressing the reconstruction of a time-dependent degenerate diffusion coefficient, and similarly, the recovery of a time-dependent first-order coefficient, can be found in \cite{Huzyk-etal-23,Ivanchov-etal-06}.

 For example, the inverse problem of reconstructing an interior degeneracy point for the real case was considered in \cite{PMC-Dou-Yam-24}, where the authors analyzed the strongly degenerate case for $\theta=1$.
-Our goal is to generalize this result in two directions.
+Our goal is to generalize this result in several directions.
 One direction involves extending it to systems of two real degenerate coupled parabolic equations.
 Specifically, in this work, we consider a coupling with a particular structure that allows us to reformulate the problem as a complex degenerate parabolic equation.
-The other direction concerns extending the result to cases where the degeneracy has an exponent different from 1.
+Another direction of generalization concerns extending the result to cases where the degeneracy has an exponent different from 1.
 In particular, we will analyze the strongly degenerate case with $\theta\in[1,2)$.
 Here, the analysis is technically more complicated and our results generalize those in \cite{PMC-Dou-Yam-24}.
 Instead, the weakly degenerate case with $\theta\in[0,1)$ is still an open problem.
 In fact, we cannot analyze the spectral behavior independently to the left and right of the degeneracy.
 This distinction prevents a spectral analysis analogous to what is possible in the strongly degenerate situation, with the exception of specific configurations of the degeneracy point.
-Furthermore, from an applicative point of view, as in climatology or financial mathematics, the most interesting examples fall into the class of strongly degenerate problems.
+Furthermore, from an applicative point of view, as in climatology (see \cite{Kaper}) or financial mathematics (see \cite{Baldi}, Chapter 13, Section 6), the most interesting examples fall into the class of strongly degenerate problems.
 It should also be noted that the restriction $\theta<2$ is due to the spectral technique implemented, specifically to the use of Bessel functions.

+The last extension regards the uniqueness and reconstruction for the inverse problems where also the degeneracy power, the coefficient of the zero-order term, and the initial data are unknown.
+In this case, our result for the degeneracy power also differs from the one in \cite{PMC-Dou-Yam-21}, in terms of the measurements considered and for the extension to systems.
+In particular, in \cite{PMC-Dou-Yam-21} the authors take into account measurements of the time derivative and space gradient for a fixed time, but distributed on the entire spatial domain.
+Our approach considers a more natural observation, represented by the normal derivative at one boundary distributed over a time interval.